 - Prepare the grill for two-zone cooking, using lump charcoal targeting 375 degrees Fahrenheit (F) over the direct heat.

 - Place the chicken over the direct heat with the meat side down and bone facing up.
 Grill over the direct heat until the internal temperature reaches 150 – 155 degrees F.

 - At this point, dunk the chicken into the glaze and then move to indirect heat to finish cooking.
-Continue grilling on indirect heat until the internal temperature of the chicken lollipops reaches 170 degrees F. This is a great article from Thermoworks all about chicken and chicken temperature.
+Continue grilling on indirect heat until the internal temperature of the chicken lollipops reaches 170 degrees F. Check out our full article on the perfect chicken temperature.

 - Remove from the grill and glaze one more time.
 Let rest for 10 minutes and serve.

 *On our MAK Two-Star general we remove one of the Flamezone plates for direct heat and then we move it to the indirect side with one of the plates still covering the Flamezone.
 A perfect way to manage the two-zone method.